High-Fidelity Single-Qubit Gates for Two-Electron Spin Qubits in GaAs

 Measuring $\IF_{n}$ in an experiment is more involved than measuring $S_i$.
 Because we have shown before that the noise properties of the gates with few \eps-pulses are mostly unaffected even by large model errors, we choose instead to calculate $\IF_{n}$ theoretically in each iteration.
 Therefore, the algorithm is expected to remove systematic errors while largely retaining the gates' noise properties if $J_0$, $\eps_0$ and $\tau_{\mr{rise}}$ are known to sufficient accuracy.

 We now benchmark the proposed calibration routine numerically.
 Randomly introducing systematic errors to the perfect gates found in the previous optimization (using the set from \rfig{fig:gates}), we find that our method converges for initial infidelities $\IF_s$ as high as \SI{20}{\%}, even when noise from averaging over a finite number (\SI{1e4}{}) of single shot measurements is taken into account (\rfig{fig:bs} (a)).
 The algorithm converges typically within 3 to 18 iterations where the exact rate depends on $\IF_s$ and \nseg of both gates.
 We call the algorithm successfully completed if the infidelity from systematic errors $\IF_{\mr{sys}}$ is smaller than $0.1\%$ for both gates \footnote{Since the calibration protocol is invariant under rotations around the measurement axis, we neglect the orientation of the rotation axes of both pulses in the \textit{xy}-plane.
 The calculation of $\IF_{\mr{sys}}$ and $\IF_s$ considers only the relative angle between both axes, rotation angle errors and deviations from the \textit{xy}-plane.
-See Supplemental Material at [URL will be inserted by publisher] for further details.}, but it usually reduces $\IF_{\mr{sys}}$ down to $10^{-4}$.
+See Supplemental Material for further details.}, but it usually reduces $\IF_{\mr{sys}}$ down to $10^{-4}$.
 Furthermore, the final gates are mostly as insensitive to noise as the perfect gates.
 As shown in \rfig{fig:bs} (b), better final results with lower $\IF_{n}$ are obtained if $\IF_s$ was small.
-Convergence within 10 iterations roughly corresponds to half an hour in a current experimental setup, including not only pure measurement time but also frequent updates of the voltage pulses on typical AWGs.
-Overall, this timescale is realistic for experimental work.
+Convergence within 10 iterations roughly corresponds to \SI{30}{min} in a current experimental setup (including measurement time and pulse updates on typical AWGs), which is realistic for experimental work.

 In this work we have shown that high-fidelity single qubit gates exist for ST-qubits in GaAs.
 Based on measured noise characteristics we predict that the achievable fidelities are comparable to the thresholds of different QEC schemes.
 In order to eliminate systematic errors from these gates, we have developed and simulated a tuning algorithm based on experimental feedback.
 This algorithm works robustly in the presence of measurement noise and retains the gates' robustness to noise.